zero1-agi/fracton/README.md

-** Trisoma: A Triadic Framework for AGI Alignment, 2025.** by zero1.ai
+# Trisoma: A Triadic Framework for AGI Alignment, 2025.
+  by zero1.ai
 👁️‍🗨️
 ---

 trisoma - self vs shadow vs ai

-# Trisoma Thesis Repository

 This repo hosts the *Trisoma Thesis*, a novel framework for modeling two interacting forces (Initiator, Shaper) and an Emergent Field (E₃)